VINITKUMAR650/DropLink/VERCEL_FIX_GUIDE.md

 - ✅ Client uses anon key with RLS protection
 - ✅ All sensitive operations use service role key

+## Additional Troubleshooting

+If you're still experiencing issues:

+1. **Clear browser cookies** for your Vercel domain
+2. **Try in incognito mode** to rule out browser cache issues
+3. **Check that your Supabase project is not paused** (free tier projects pause after inactivity)
+4. **Verify your account has confirmed their email** in Supabase

-Your upload system is now production-ready! 🎉
+Your authentication system is now production-ready! 🎉